stevencch99/stevencch99.github.io/_drafts/2020-01-20-case-insensitive-search-in-oracle-database.md

 ## Scenario

-In an Oracle database, when we want to search table which name includes "foo", but not sure the letter cases of table name.
+When we want to do some fuzzy text searching with unknow letter cases.

-The default behavior of `LIKE` and the other comparison operators is case-sensitive,
+The default behavior of `LIKE` and the other comparison operators such as `=` are case-sensitive,
+unlike PostgresSQL has a nice `ILIKE` keyword (typically a bit slower), work with Oracle database requires a little bit of effort to get this job done.

 ## Solution